skvadrik/re2c/src/manual/features/skeleton/failures.rst

 Of course, some errors won't be captured by skeleton program: it's not feasible to cover all possible inputs.
 For example, of all the hex digits ``[0-9a-fA-F]`` re2c uses only ``[09afAF]``: we can mangle the lexer to not to recognize ``[1-8b-eB-E]`` as hex digits and the program won't notice.
-However, the chosen values are *edge* values they are tested *extensively* (see the section about data generation for details).
+However, the chosen values are the boundaries of disjoint character ranges and they are tested extensively (see the section about data generation for details).